IBM/serverless-language-translation/README.md

 ## Included components

-* [OpenWhisk](https://console.ng.bluemix.net/openwhisk): Execute code on demand in a highly scalable, serverless environment.
+* [IBM Cloud Functions](https://www.ibm.com/cloud/functions): Execute code on demand in a highly scalable, serverless environment.
-* [Watson Text to Speech](https://www.ibm.com/watson/developercloud/text-to-speech.html): Converts written text into natural sounding audio in a variety of languages and voices.
+* [Watson Text to Speech](https://www.ibm.com/cloud/watson-text-to-speech): Converts written text into natural sounding audio in a variety of languages and voices.
-* [Watson Language Translator](https://www.ibm.com/watson/services/language-translator/): Translate text from one language to another.
+* [Watson Language Translator](https://www.ibm.com/cloud/watson-language-translator): Translate text from one language to another.
 Take text from across the globe and present it in the language of your choice.

 ## Featured technologies